Saint Catherine, Egypt: Places of interest

 The Monastery of El Tur was built by Emperor Justinian in the important port city, which was an early Christian center from the 3rd century AD.
 Today it lies in ruins but there is a new monastery in the city, as well as a church and a guest house.
 The Spring of Moses is reputed to have therapeutic abilities.

 Other important monasteries in the region are the Monastery of Ramhan south of Mount Catherine, the Monastery of Hodra near the oasis of Ain Hodra, and several smaller, ruined monasteries and churches.
-Most of the best-preserved are found close to the village of St Catherine in Wadi Shrayj, Wadi Anshel, Bustan el Birka, Wadi Abu Zaituna, and also in the High Mountains such as at Ain Nagila and in Wadi Jebal.
+Most of the best-preserved are found close to the village of Saint Catherine in Wadi Shrayj, Wadi Anshel, Bustan el Birka, Wadi Abu Zaituna, and also in the High Mountains such as at Ain Nagila and in Wadi Jebal.

 Places important to local people include the tombs of local saints such as Sheikh Harun (Aaron's Tomb) and Sheikh Salah (Nebi-Salah's Tomb) in Wadi Sheikh before reaching the town, or Sheikh Awad and Sheikh Ahmed in the mountains.
 Some of the Bedouin gather at these tombs to celebrate "Zuara", while others consider this practice to be "bidaa", an innovation and not consistent with Islam.
 (In fact, most of the bidaa actually predates Islam and is rather a survival of a tradition than an innovation.)

 Zuara, also known as Sheikh Day or Mulid (Moulid), "is performed by most Sinai tribes at the tombs of Sheiks, or in nearby shelters called mak'ad when a Bedouin or group of Bedouin wish to ask the Sheikh to intervene with Allah on their behalf".
 Zuara is the generic name for any activity of this sort.
 In addition to the Mulid, the bedouins often practice Zuara on a weekly basis.
 The sick Bedouins or their relatives, pregnant mothers looking for healthy children, or people looking for a good crop, go to a tomb.
 Until the 1956 war in the Sinai, the Gebeliya and the Auled-Said shared a common Mulid (the annual Zuara) at the tomb of Nebi-Saleh; however, the war caused them to conduct the ceremonies at separate locations.
 The tribes are still apparently close.
 Now the Gebeliya go to Aaron's tomb, and the Auled-Said go to Nebi Salah's tomb.
 Both go in the 8th month.
 The Garasha and Sawalha also go to Nebi-Salah's tomb for their Mulid but in the 7th Month."
 Some of the Jebeliya gather at the Tomb of Sheikh Awad on the second day of Eid al-Adha, the "Feast of Sacrifice".